mryolo9123/Kristik-Saga-3/README.md

 # Bugs
 Issue where after the Korean scene, the background music continues to play even during scenes where they required to be stopped

-Transition issues when scene is clicked through too fast transitions freeze or never play
+Transition issues when scene is clicked through too fast; transitions freeze or never play

 Aspect ratio issue where background images don't fit the full resolution of the screen, causing alpha to appear behind it

+Certain introduction scenes contain no music

+# Missing content
+Full and demo version of the English release is not using the latest version of the User Interface (Chinese demo is using the latest version)

+Demo versions of CN and EN versions do not have flowcharts

+Certain scenes in the CN version are not translated fully

+Full CN and EN versions are incomplete in terms of story

+Undertale scene not translated / missing in CN version

+F-16 dogfight scene not implemented in EN version